karthikvvk/Brain_Tumor_Detection_CNN/README.md

 ## Features
 ### AI Tumor Detection
-- Detects the presence of brain tumors from medical images.
+- Detects four types of brain conditions from MRI scans: Glioma, Meningioma, Pituitary, and No Tumor.
-- Generates a detailed diagnostic report.
+- Utilizes saliency maps to provide visual cues highlighting tumor regions in MRI scans.
-- Provides insights into the tumor's type and characteristics.
+- Provides a detailed diagnostic report for further medical consultation.

 ### AI Pill Detector
 - Identifies pills based on an image uploaded by the user.